jukujala/R-data-pipe/README.md

     over a given group.
     For example, add new column that has average sales by country.

 ## Long example of `createTransformFunction`

-This example illustrates use of the predefined transformations
+This example shows how to use the predefined transformations

     createTransformFunction <- function(fit_dt) {
       fit_dt <- copy(fit_dt)